USB DSL Traffic Meter / Alarm Thingy

 The LED’s (had they been the colours I wanted) represent previous-hour bandwidth usage of …

-Green — up to 500MB
+- Green — up to 500MB

-Yellow — up to 1GB
+- Yellow — up to 1GB

-Orange — up to 2GB
+- Orange — up to 2GB

-Red — more than 2GB
+- Red — more than 2GB

 These are updated every five minutes by our Ubuntu Linux gateway server, into which the interface board is plugged.

-I chose the rather high value for the red/alarm condition, because we quite often rent Apple TV videos (movies), which are around a Gig’ a shot and often not much over an hour in viewing time.
-Plus we have three other home boarders using the ‘net, through the same gateway.
+I chose the rather high value for the red/alarm condition because we quite often rent Apple TV videos (movies), which are around a Gig’ a shot and often not much over an hour in viewing time.
+Plus, we have three other home boarders using the ‘net, through the same gateway.
 Excess traffic over and above our 150GB/mth plan is actually only $0.50 a Gig’.
 So it should be fine.
-(With two boarders and myself home during the week most the time, we struggle to stay under 150GB a month, actually!
+(With two boarders and myself home during the week most of the time, we struggle to stay under 150GB a month, actually!
 Crazy.)

 The alarm sounds whenever the red LED is on (pulsating on/off, so as not to kill my ears!) and can also be independently shut off from the host interface program.